San Sebastian, Spain: A Photo Diary And Tips For Donostia

-San Sebastian Spain is my favorite places that I visited in Europe.
+San Sebastian Spain is my favourite destinations that I visited in Europe.
 Also known as Donostia, is located in the Basque region along the northern coast of Spain.
 It is a gorgeous seaside town with beautiful beaches and views of the Bay of Biscay.
 It is also well-known for having some of the best food and the most Michelin chefs per capita than anywhere in the world.

 When I went to San Sebastian in the late fall of 2011, I booked myself into a hostel for three days.
-I ended up extending my visit and stayed seven days.
+I ended up extending my visit and stayed for eight days.
 Then a few weeks later, I returned for Christmas and stayed for another three weeks.
 I found the locals to be friendly, the food amazing, and the vibe fantastic.
 There’s a cool surf scene there if you’re into surfing.
 The beaches were amazing even in the winter; I can’t even imagine what they are like in the summer.
 There is one beach called La Concha, which is just for tanning and laying out, and Zurriola Beach is where you can surf.
 What I would do to go back now!!

 I arrived in San Sebastian from Barcelona via the ALSA bus.
 I tend to book things last minute so the bus option was a lot cheaper than taking the RENFE train.
 The bus ride left BCN at about 10 pm and it was an overnight one.
-I remember arriving in San Sebastian at around 5 am and being weary eyed and shuffling onto the street in the dark.
+I remember arriving in San Sebastian at around 5 am and being weary-eyed and shuffling onto the street in the dark.
 There is no bus station here so please take note.
 I waited on the road for a taxi to show up and he took me to the hostel.
 I didn’t mind taking the bus because I am able to sleep on buses.
 Most friends who have been to San Sebastian took the train from other parts of Spain and Portugal.

 Here are just a handful of photos from my stay in San Sebastian: